Alumni, Parents, and Friends - Volunteer to host an externship by February 19!

 Are there any requirements?

-Yes, students will be required to attend an April training session and meet with a member of the Center for Career Development staff to prepare for their externship.
+Yes, students will be required to attend the April Sendoff and meet with a member of the Center for Career Development staff to prepare for their externship.
 During their externship, students will be post blog entries about their experience and complete a creative assignment.
-After their externship, students will fill out a post-externship evaluation form and attend a wrap-up session on-campus in September
+After their externship, students will fill out a post-externship evaluation form and share their experience through an approved Career Development program during the 2014-2015 academic year.